11th July 2025 - Newsletter 24

 Kia ora, hello.

-It's with pleasure I write this first Presidential note for the newsletter.
+It's with pleasure that I write this first Presidential note for the newsletter.
 Thanks to those who attended our travel-themed changeover the other week.
 It was an enjoyable, fun evening.

 With my first breakfast meeting now out of the way, we move in to the 2025-26 Rotary year, where the theme is Unite for Good.